In this article, we’ll build a storefront with Storefront UI and Tailwind CSS.

 npx tailwindcss init -p

-file and paste in the following code to import Tailwind’s base, components, and utilities styles:
+file and add the following code to import Tailwind’s base, components, and utility styles:

 @tailwind base; @tailwind components; @tailwind utilities;